 We’ll be addressing…

-- Why + How to stream video online
+- Why and How to Stream Video Online

 Before we dive into the depths of live video streaming, it’s important we do a refresher on what streaming is.
 While the basis of video streaming has remained the same, a couple of things have improved for 2020.